Happy embroidery letters banner

 embroidery letters by hand Step6

-Place this RS together with the banner back fabric and cut round it.
+Place this RS together with the banner back fabric and cut around it.
 If you want to give the banner a little more body, press interfacing or wadding onto the WS of the cut-out banner front.

-Place the banner front RS together with the banner back, then stitch together all around leaving a 6cm gap in the centre of the top for turning.
+Place the banner front RS together with the banner back, then stitch together all around, leaving a 6cm gap in the centre of the top for turning.
 Clip the corners and points.

 Turn RS out, folding the turning gap fabric edges to the inside.
 Press, then Slip Stitch the opening closed.